womanonrails/womanonrails.com/_i18n/en/_posts/2021-10-20-good-programer.md

 #### Additional useful skills

 In the end, I would like to share with you some additional tips, which can help to increase your programming skills:
-- <a href="{{ site.baseurl }}/what-is-git" title="What is Git?">learn Git</a> - Git is a powerful tool, which allows you to store the whole history of your project changes.
+- [learn Git]({{site.baseurl}}/what-is-git "What is Git?") - Git is a powerful tool, which allows you to store the whole history of your project changes.
 When you know how to use it, it can speed up your work with code.
-If you want to know more about Git, you can check my series of <a href="{{ site.baseurl }}/category/git" title="Articles about git">articles about git</a>
+If you want to know more about Git, you can check my series of [articles about git]({{site.baseurl}}/category/git "Articles about git")
-- <a href="{{ site.baseurl }}/tdd-basic" title="Test-Driven Development for beginners">learn how to test</a> - I know that in some teams, there are testers, who test the functionality, but even this is your team, you should write automated tests, at least for your code.
+- [learn how to test]({{site.baseurl}}/tdd-basic "Test-Driven Development for beginners") - I know that in some teams, there are testers, who test the functionality, but even this is your team, you should write automated tests, at least for your code.
 It gives you faster information that something is not working right.
 It speeds up the development process, and you can be more sure that the code is working as it should.
 Good test cases are precious.
 - learn about project/architecture patterns - It will help you improve your project architecture and structure.
 And it will help you with team communication.
 When you have a common language in your team, you can communicate on a specific level of abstraction.
 You don't need to explain everything.
-You just say _"Let's use <a href="{{ site.baseurl }}/mvc-design-pattern" title="Introduction to Model-View-Controller design pattern">MVC</a> here."_ and people will know what you're talking about.
+You just say _"Let's use [MVC]({{site.baseurl}}/mvc-design-pattern "Introduction to Model-View-Controller design pattern") here."_ and people will know what you're talking about.
 - use **Linters** - When you start working in a new programming language or project, the formatting rules can be difficult to remember.
 Using Linters can help you to adjust to the new convention.
 You don't need to actively think about that.
 Linter will show you how the code structure should look.
-- use shortcuts - to speed up your work, you can use keyboard shortcuts for your <a href="{{ site.baseurl }}/visual-studio-code" title="Visual Studio Code - shortcuts">text editor</a>, <a href="{{ site.baseurl }}/guake-terminal" title="Guake terminal - shortcuts">terminal</a>, or even browser.
+- use shortcuts - to speed up your work, you can use keyboard shortcuts for your [text editor]({{site.baseurl}}/visual-studio-code "Visual Studio Code - shortcuts"), [terminal]({{site.baseurl}}/guake-terminal "Guake terminal - shortcuts"), or even browser.
 In this case, you don't need to switch between mouse and keyboard all the time.
 You just use one tool every effectively.
 - improve your environment - to seep up your work, you can prepare your script, shortcuts, aliases and so on to automated manual repeatable work.
 It will allow you to focus on more important things and will improve your efficiency
 - improve your English skills - this is very important, to be able to communicate in English.
 In most cases, the knowledge is available only in English.
 It's also good practice to document the project in English.
 It will be easier to add a new team member.
 English is the standard language for IT communication.